geb/geb/doc/manual/src/chapters/090-history.md

 * Support for `alert()` and `confirm()` dialogs
 * Added jQuery integration
 * Reporting integration classes (e.g. GebReportingSpec) now save a screenshot if using the FirefoxDriver
+* Added `displayed` property to navigator objects for determining visibility

 ## 0.4